 I suppose these Sautéed Eggplant Lasagna Spirals could be considered to be a new twist on several old favorites.
 My family loves lasagna as much as they love eggplant parm.

 What you see here is a combination of the two, only a bit lighter.
-And just in case you didn’t notice …pretty amazing in the finished presentation.
+And just in case you didn’t notice …pretty amazing in the final presentation.

 Let’s start with some eggplant talk.